YaroslavHorbachov/finalapi/README.md

 						server/conf/nginx.conf

-					or just start this simple server from:<br>
+					or just start this simple server from:

 						server/conf/nginx.exe